 Practicum I & II are required courses in the undergraduate psychology major.
 It is necessary to prepare for these practicum placements well in advance.
 If you plan to enroll in Practicum I in the fall, you must prepare prior to the end of the spring semester preceding your practicum experience.
 If you are planning a December graduation, you may begin the practicum sequence with Practicum II in the spring, but you must then prepare for it in the fall semester preceding your first practicum experience.
 The following checklist must be completed for the placements to be made in a timely fashion.

-- Obtain all required clearances and file them with Michele Pearson (Upland Center Room #223) prior to the end of the semester before your first practicum experience.
+- Obtain all required clearances and file them with Michele Pearson (Upland Center Room #223) by May 1st for fall placement and Nov.
+1st for spring placement.

 - “If clearances are not on file in the Psychology and Counseling Department prior to the first day of the semester, the student will not be allowed to enroll in the practicum.
 If the student fails a clearance, the course instructor will attempt to place the student in a practicum that does not require a clearance.
 The practicum agency makes the final decision regarding acceptance of a student within their organization” Alvernia University Course Catalog 2012-2013, p.253.

 - Schedule an appointment with the Career Services office and:

 - Prepare a resume to take to your interview

 - Review any available internships listed on the Career Services website.

 - Schedule an appointment with Dr. Elizabeth Matteo before the end of the semester prior to your first practicum experience.
 Her office is in the Upland Center Room #127.